ticsmatic/XQPageController/README.md

 Drag XQPageController into your project

-1. It need <Masory> and <YYCategories> to support.
+1. It need Masory and YYCategories to support.
-2. if you want, you don't need  <Masory> and <YYCategories>, its not difficult, its a syntactic sugar
+2. if you want, you don't need  Masory and YYCategories, its not difficult, its a syntactic sugar
 3. run.